A partial index of discussion notes is in

 In contrast, reasoning about the possibility of a square in a circle moving from inside the circle to outside the circle may lead to various generalisations, e.g. about numbers of possible intersection points between the boundary of the square and the circumference of the circle.

 Even an "amateur" mathematician can consider cases and summarise the possibilities, without having to explore all possible sets of coordinates for the corners of the triangle or location and radius of the circle.
-Making discoveries such as the possibility of at most eight points of intersection between square and circle requires more than the ability to "run" the model with particular values.
-It needs a mechanism that can inspect a whole "space" including infintely many possibilities.
+Making discoveries such as the possibility of at most eight points of intersection between a square and circle requires more than the ability to "run" the model with particular values.
+It needs a mechanism that can inspect a whole "space" of configurations, including infinitely many possibilities.

 Modern mathematicians can prove such results using formal mechanisms developed in the last century and a half, but ancient mathematicians knew nothing about those ways of doing mathematics.
 Yet they made an amazing collection of discoveries, leading to what is probably the single most important book ever published, on this planet -- Euclid's Elements.